 In the past 13 years of war, the country has been glad to salute the military, glad to contribute to nonprofits, glad to host a pancake breakfast to benefit wounded warriors or hoist a flag on July 4.

 But now we are entering a time when the last Marine combat unit has left Afghanistan and the remaining troops scramble to get all their equipment home by the December 31 deadline.
 Yet, even now as we are sending troops out to deal with Ebola and Navy ships continue on their round of deployments, the urgency to recognize the military and the contribution of our veterans fades.

 In some ways, I'm sure that is how it should be -- the natural ebb and flow of human interest.

-Yet isn’t that why we have a Veterans Day, so that even in the busyness of a year we take a day to mark the service of all those who donned a uniform to protect the rest of us?
+Yet isn't that why we have a Veterans Day, so that even in the busyness of a year, we take a day to mark the service of all those who wore a uniform to protect the rest of us?

 It is one day.
-It is 15 minutes in homeroom to ask if any students have a family member in uniform.
-It is a 30 second note of how many people in our state currently serve and how that affects the economy.
-It is a math problem that invokes the budget of the Department of Defense.
-It is a moment in a history class or geography class or social studies class to notice the sacrifices made and the historical gains created by those who served.
+It is 15 minutes in homeroom to ask whether any students have a family member in uniform.
+It is a 30-second note of how many people in our state currently serve and how that affects the economy.
+It is a math problem that invokes the budget of the Defense Department.
+It is a moment in a history, geography or social studies class to notice the sacrifices made and the historical gains created by those who served.